-Information about occupancy, arrivals, and departures will likely influence other decisions, such as the daily rate and yield management.
-This info needs to be right at your fingertips in a clean and user-friendly interface built with clarity in mind, especially for your Front Desk staff.
-Hotel managers and owners want to know the most important information upfront, and a dashboard is incredibly helpful.
+Information about room inventory, occupancy, arrivals, and departures will likely influence other decisions, such as the daily rate and yield management.
+This info needs to be right at your fingertips in a clean and user-friendly interface built with clarity in mind, especially for front desk staff.
+Hotel managers and owners want to know the most important information up front, and a dashboard is incredibly helpful.

 This is a screenshot of the Cloudbeds PMS dashboards and reservation system.

-You also want to sell your inventory to numerous online distribution channels and sync information to be updated in real-time from and to your PMS.
-A Channel Manager will enhance your online visibility, generate more reservations and profit.
+You also want to sell your inventory to numerous online distribution channels and sync information to be updated in real time from and to your PMS.
+A Channel Manager will enhance your online visibility and generate more reservations and profit.
 Still, it’s very important that it’s integrated with your property management software for full control and no risk of overbookings.

-Whether you need to release availability or make rate changes, you can do everything in your PMS and have it updated in all OTA channels in real-time.
+Whether you need to release availability or make rate changes, you can do everything in your PMS and have it updated in all booking channels in real time.
 New online reservations get delivered in your PMS, so you’re always in full control of your occupancy and can take immediate action if needed.
-Look for a channel manager with robust two-way connections not only to a few leading OTAs, but also regional or niche bookings sites, GDS providers, meta searches, and more.
+Look for a channel manager with robust two-way connections not only to a few leading OTAs but also to regional or niche booking sites, GDS providers, meta searches, and more.

 A calendar is a great way to visualize reservations and give yourself clarity.
 With an easy-to-read calendar, you are able to see room availability and unlock optimization possibilities.
 For example, if you view your reservations in an Excel spreadsheet, you might not see a hidden availability.

 Housekeeping functionality will help keep properties of all sizes running smoothly.
-Your property management system should automate administrative tasks and create more efficient systems.
+Your hotel PMS should automate administrative tasks and create more efficient systems.
 A housekeeping report falls into this category.
 Your PMS provider should know which rooms need to be tidied up or completely cleaned for an arriving guest.

 The Cloudbeds PMS allows you to assign employees to clean certain rooms.
 You can print this report and give it to your housekeepers.
 Then, once they’ve finished, you can update room statuses which will make check-ins a breeze.